michaelgichia/bc-6-QuizApp/README.md

 * QuizApp is a command-line application

-* It has the folllowing commands:
+## Requirements

-	* listquizzes - List of all the available quizzes in your library
+	* List of all the available quizzes in your library

-	* importquiz <path_to_quiz_JSON> - Import a new quiz from a JSON file
+	* Import a new quiz from a JSON file

-	* takequiz <quiz_name> - Start taking a new quiz
+	* Start taking a new quiz

+	* List all the online quizzes

+	* Download a quiz to your library

+	* Publish a local quiz to the online library

+	* Add in an online quiz repository using Firebase

 ## Installation and setup
 ###### Clone the repo